Skip to content

 4. Select HaloPSA and click Next.

-1. You will then be presented with a connection checklist.
+5. You will then be presented with a connection checklist.
 Please gather these items before progressing to the next page.
 Let's head over to HaloPSA.

-1. Customers Access Level - Read Only
+1. Clients Access Level - Read Only

 2. Invoices Access Level - Read and Modify

-12. Keep a record of the Client ID and Client Secret.
+Set the "Authentication Method" to Client ID and Secret (Services) and Record the Client ID and Client Secret.
+Keep a record of the Client ID and Client Secret.

-14. On the Permissions tab, enable the following permissions:
+On the Permissions tab, enable the following permissions:

 1. Read: Customers